ArchieMucharla/Timely/doc/ProjectProposal.md

 ## Functionality Description:

+1. Create: Users can create a new account.
-1. Create: Users can add new personal events.
-Each event includes a name, date, description, categories, and image.
+2. Create: Users can add new personal events, which include a name, date, description, categories, and image.
-2. Read: Users can view and search events based on category or time period.
+3. Read: Users can view and search events based on category or time period.
-3. Update: Users can edit or update event details.
+4. Update: Users can edit or update event details.
-4. Delete: Users can remove personal events.
+5. Delete: Users can remove personal events.
-5. Search: Users can filter timelines more advancedly by keyword, category, and time range.
+6. Search: Users can filter timelines more advancedly by keyword, category, and time range.

 ## UI mockup: